iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 remotes.
 You can also add new credentials as well as edit or delete existing credentials.
 The credentials that you add here will become available to use with your views.

-## Experimental features

-This section lists the experimental features, which are features that are not yet part of the default DVC Studio configuration.
-You can enable / disable the experimental features on your account.

 ## Delete account